RedisJSON/RedisJSON/README.md

 ## Overview

-RedisJSON is a [Redis](https://redis.io/) module that implements [ECMA-404 The JSON Data Interchange Standard](https://json.org/) as a native data type.
+JSON is a [Redis](https://redis.io/) module that implements [ECMA-404 The JSON Data Interchange Standard](https://json.org/) as a native data type.
 It allows storing, updating and fetching JSON values from Redis keys (documents).

 ## Primary features